 What makes a fly-by-wire airplane fly-by-wire?
 The term is broadly used nowadays, but not often explained.
-Since we have many GA colleagues here, and the fly-by-wire is a concept more common to the military and airline world, it might be interesting to share some pilot perspective about its way of working and our way of flying it.
-Since I spent the last couple months transitioning between the only two Boeing fly-by-wire models, I thought it would worth sharing it with you.
+Since we have many GA colleagues here, and fly-by-wire is a concept more common to the military and airline world, it might be interesting to share some pilot perspective about its way of working and our way of flying it.
+Since I spent the last couple months transitioning between the only two Boeing fly-by-wire models, I thought it would be worth sharing it with you.

 Well, conventional airplanes have control surfaces—ailerons, elevators, spoilers, rudder—that are controlled by cables, just like a bicycle gear or brakes.
 You pull a yoke or stick and the cable, directly connected to the control surface, moves it.
 Even huge airplanes, like the Boeing 747, work that way, although obviously assisted by hydraulic actuators, since the commands are too heavy for the pilots to move by muscle force alone.
 Fly-by-wire is somewhat different: the control surfaces are not directly connected to the control column, nor the rudder pedals; instead they are linked by electrical wires, through which pilot inputs, once translated into electronic signals, travel to actuators at the control surface.